 Participation of CPRA personnel on student academic advising committees is not required; however, CPRA will encourage participating institutions to allow for that possibility consistent with existing policies on status requirements for committee members.
 CPRA feels that their personnel can serve as an invaluable mentoring resource to the student awardees and that promoting interactions between CPRA and universities will be mutually beneficial.

 Due to the budget process in Louisiana state government, CSAP awards beyond the first year will be contingent upon approval of CPRA budgets for succeeding years.
 Students will be funded for the first year with the understanding that the following two years will be funded based on both outstanding performance of the student and state budget appropriations.

 Benefits to CPRA

-CSAP will allow CPRA to address two recurring problems: the lack of funding for applied coastal ecosystem restoration research and the lack of relevant work experience among CPRA job applicants.
+CSAP will allow CPRA to address two important issues: funding applied coastal ecosystem restoration research and relevant work experience for CPRA job applicants.
 Funding these assistantships will allow CPRA to direct scientific research to answer questions about planning, designing, constructing and evaluating coastal protection and restoration projects, which will ultimately contribute to program success.
 In addition, these assistantships will improve CPRA’s scientific credibility by developing relationships among the students, the professors, their universities, and CPRA.
 These improved relationships will allow for greater communication and participation in the state’s coastal protection and restoration program.
 Finally, the program will provide valuable recruitment opportunities to assist CPRA with its recurring need for capable employees with M.S.
-Degrees.
+Degrees

 Benefits to Student Awardees